-Hathaway was a known piano prodigy before reaching high school and in 1964, and received a full scholarship to attend Howard University.
+Hathaway was a known piano prodigy before reaching high school and in 1964, and received a full scholarship to attend Howard University where he joined Alpha Phi Alpha Fraternity.
 While majoring in Music Theory and performing in the jazz group Ric Powell Trio, Hathaway worked as a session musician and songwriter for labels like Chess.
 His arrangements for The Staple Singers, Curtis Mayfield, and Aretha Franklin earned him a job at Curtom Records in 1969.
 There he recorded his first single, “I Thank You, Baby,” a duet with June Conquest.

 Later that year, Hathaway signed with Atlantic Records as a solo artist and released his debut single, “The Ghetto, Pt.
 1.”
 The song reached No. 23 on the R&B charts and established Hathaway as a burgeoning force in music.
 His critically acclaimed LP Everything is Everything and hit single “This Christmas” followed in 1970.
 By 1971, Hathaway released his second full-length album, Donny Hathaway.
 Classics like “A Song For You” and “He Ain’t Heavy, He’s My Brother” would come to solidify his musical legacy for generations to come.